sauprankul/obd2_data_analyzer/README.md

 In the sidebar below time navigation:

-- **Per-Import Checkboxes**: Each channel has checkboxes for each loaded CSV
+- **Chart Checkbox**: Single checkbox to show/hide the entire chart (determines Shown vs Hidden section)
+- **Import Dot Buttons**: Colored circles next to each channel - click to toggle individual import lines
+  - Solid circle = import line visible
+  - Hollow ring = import line hidden
-- **Show All / Hide All**: Quick toggle buttons
+- **Show All / Hide All**: Quick toggle buttons for all channels
-- **Dynamic Sorting**: Selected channels appear at top, sorted by unit then alphabetically
+- **Dynamic Sorting**: Shown channels appear at top, sorted by unit then alphabetically
-- **Color Indicators**: Small colored dot shows which import each checkbox controls

 ### Import Management